jonstacks/k8s-chaos/README.md

   If you don't supply a value, all pods in the namespace will be considered for deletion.

+## Extras

+In the [docker](./docker) folder, you will find an assortment of images that you can use to test different failure scenarios:

+* crash - An image that exits with non-zero exit status after `CRASH_DELAY` seconds.

 ## Disclaimer

 This repo is pretty immature.
 Expect the possibility of breaking changes.